 When a liability claim goes above the aggregate limit of liability, the policy limits are exhausted.
 By purchasing a commercial umbrella, you can protect your business from being liable for this excess liability judgment.
 A commercial umbrella covers the amount of loss above the limits of a basic liability policy.
 Commercial automobile, CGL, workers compensation, or any liability policy can be covered by a commercial umbrella.
 A commercial umbrella may also provide coverage if a basic liability policy is not in force.
 Also, commercial umbrellas can provide coverage for gaps in coverage under basic liability policies.
 When a commercial umbrella provides coverage for basic liability loss it does not pay the loss from the first dollar.
 It is common to have a Self-Insured Retention (SIR) amount of at least $10,000.
 SIR is similar to a deductible.
 If there is a commercial umbrella loss and there is no corresponding underlying policy in force, you must pay the first $10,000 of the loss before the umbrella policy responds.

 Workers compensation insurance is divided into two coverage sections.
-In workers compensation part one the insurance company agrees to promptly pay all benefits and compensation due to an injured worker by workers compensation laws of the states listed on the declarations page of the policy.
-In employers liability part two the employer is protected against situations where an employee can sue for injuries suffered under common law liability (i.e., consequential bodily injury, loss of consortium, dual capacity, or third party over actions).
-These types of injuries in the course of employment are not covered under workers compensation law and are therefore not compensable under the workers compensation part one.
+In workers compensation part one, the insurance company agrees to promptly pay all benefits and compensation due to an injured worker by workers compensation laws of the state listed on the declarations page of the policy.
+In employers liability part two, the employer is protected against situations where an employee can sue for injuries suffered under common law liability (i.e., consequential bodily injury, loss of consortium, dual capacity, or third party over actions).
+These types of injuries in the course of employment are not covered under workers compensation law and are therefore not compensable under the workers compensation part one coverage.

 Classification and Rating